emnify/product-docs/docs/glossary.md

 _Extended Discontinuous Reception_

 A device configuration that specifies the periodicity in which the device listens for incoming data on the radio.
-Instead of using a periodicity of 2.56ms (DRX) it can be increased up to 40mins, thus reducing power consumption.
+Instead of using a periodicity of 2.56 ms (DRX) it can be increased up to 40 minutes, thus reducing power consumption.

 ## EID
 _eUICC Identifier_